 • Jerome Horwitz, LA '42, GR '44, Scientist (discovered AZT)

-The Spirit of UDM: Alumni Achievement Award was established to recognize the University’s distinguished graduates, from each of its colleges and schools, who have excelled in their chosen profession, demonstrated outstanding leadership in their work, and benefited the wider community through their support.
+The Spirit of UDM: Alumni Achievement Awards is an annual event, held in April, established to recognize the University’s distinguished graduates, from each of its colleges and schools, who have excelled in their chosen profession, demonstrated outstanding leadership in their work, and benefited the wider community through their support.
 Award recipients reflect the University’s mission of excellence and service and bring pride to their alma mater.